cs10/su25/_projects/project4.md

     - What algorithms are involved in this innovation?
     - How is the data used and analyzed for this technology?

-> You can see (examples here)[https://drive.google.com/drive/folders/1UUBa6o1IGNu2VKBAQQS14p2CDwHezNkM?usp=drive_link]
+> You can see [artifact examples here[(https://drive.google.com/drive/folders/1UUBa6o1IGNu2VKBAQQS14p2CDwHezNkM?usp=drive_link)

 ### Project Documentation Guide (200-350* Words)